3ni0lA/sockapp/README.md

 Handle rolling updates or canary deployments to ensure seamless updates and minimal downtime.
 Apply Kubernetes best practices for managing secrets, environment variables, and configuration.
 #### Monitoring and Observability
-Deploy monitoring infrastructure (e.g., Prometheus, Grafana) alongside the Catchapp application to collect metrics and logs.
+Deploy monitoring infrastructure (e.g., Prometheus, Grafana) alongside the Sock Shop app application to collect metrics and logs.
 Configure alerting rules and thresholds to notify relevant parties of critical incidents or performance issues.
 Integrate with centralized logging solutions (e.g., AWS CloudWatch Logs) for easy access and analysis of application logs.
 #### Post-Deployment Testing: